syncfusion/blazor-docs/src/charts/chart/selection.md

 **DragXY, DragX and DragY**

-To fetch the collection of data under a particular region, you have to set [`SelectionMode`](https://help.syncfusion.com/cr/blazor/) as `DragXY`.
+To fetch the collection of data under a particular region, you have to set [`SelectionMode`](https://help.syncfusion.com/cr/blazor/Syncfusion.Blazor.Charts.SfChart.html#Syncfusion_Blazor_Charts_SfChart_SelectionMode) as **DragXY**.

 * DragXY - Allows us to select data with respect to horizontal and vertical axis.
 * DragX - Allows us to select data with respect to horizontal axis.
 * DragY - Allows us to select data with respect to vertical axis.

-The selected data’s are returned as an array collection in the `DragComplete` event.
+The selected data will be returned as an array collection in the `DragComplete` event.

 {% aspTab template="chart/user-interaction/selection/drag", sourceFiles="drag.razor" %}